 Some life insurance policies will allow you to skip a medical exam as a part of your application.
 As a part of the application process for Guaranteed Universal Life Insurance you may or may not have to complete a medical exam.
 It depends on the insurance company that you apply with.

-While this may be slightly inconvenient if you have to do an exam, these exams really aren’t that much of a hassle.
-Instead of having to make a trip to the doctor’s office, the insurance company will actually send a nurse to your home at your convenience.
+While this may be a little inconvenient if you have to do an exam, these exams really aren’t that much of a hassle.
+Instead of having to make a trip to the doctor’s office, the insurance company will actually send an examiner to your home at a convenient time for you.
 The exam itself usually takes no more than 20-30 minutes.

 You may even be able to get a better rate after completing an exam if you are in exceptionally good health.